epccs/RPUno/readme.md

 A serial bus that allows multiple microcontroller boards to be connected to a host serial port.
 An [RPUftdi] shield with an on board USB device (a UART bridge) is placed near the host computer (USB cables can only reach about 2 meters).
 The remote MCU board(s) use an [RPUadpt] shield and are connected as a daisy-chain up to perhaps 1000 meters with CAT5 cable.

 ![MultiDrop](https://raw.githubusercontent.com/epccs/RPUno/master/Hardware/Documents/MultiDrop.png "RPUno MultiDrop")

+Why not use plain RS485?
+I want the host computer to use common serial programs (e.g. avrdude, PySerial, picocom...), and the microcontroller to work with common UART core(s) (e.g. Arduino and ilk).
+Modbus could be used on both the host and the bare metal side but that does not do firmware updates.
+RS-422 (with the transceivers automatically activated) work with the common UART core(s) and host programs for RS-232 so bootloaders can work as expected and so can the other serial programs (e.g. picocom and PySerial).

 I prefer a Command Line Interface (CLI), so that is what the examples use.
 The CLI is programmed to respond to commands terminated with a newline, so remember to press enter (which sends a newline) before starting a command.
 The command includes an address with a leading and trailing forward slash "/".
 The command echo starts after the address (second byte) is sent.
 The first byte will cause any transmitting device to stop and dump its outgoing buffer which should prevent collisions since the echo is delayed until after the second byte.